Nigeria client case studies in 2024

 The client express couriered the original attested incorporation documents to Nigeria and the company was legally incorporated within 10 days.
 Thereafter Healy Consultants proceeded to obtain the company tax registration (TIN) with the Federal Inland Revenue Service (FIRS).
 The company obtain TIN number and tax clearance certificate within 10 days.

 Bank account opening

-Our Client wished to open the Nigerian bank account with either an international bank in Nigeria or the bank commonly used by local businesses.
-Our Client decided to proceed with a Guaranty Trust Bank account as no travel or complicated attestations were required.
-Healy Consultants liaised with GTB and provided our Client the bank account opening forms, a detailed signing guideline and prepared board resolutions and declarations for the signature of the UBO.
-Once all documents were correctly signed, certified and approved by Healy Consultants via email, our Client couriered originals directly to GTB.
+Our Client wished to open a Nigerian bank account with either an international bank in Nigeria or a bank commonly used by local businesses.
+Our Client decided to proceed with a well-known local bank in Nigeria as no travel or complicated attestations were required.
+Healy Consultants liaised with the bank and provided our Client the bank account opening forms, a detailed signing guideline and prepared board resolutions and declarations for the signature of the UBO.
+Once all documents were correctly signed, certified and approved by Healy Consultants via email, our Client couriered originals directly to the Nigerian bank.

-The corporate bank account was approved within 2 weeks, and in an additional 1 week GTB couriered the internet banking token and password to our Client in Cyprus.
-Upon receipt of the banking kit, the foreign shareholders of the Nigerian company were required to transfer 25% of the share capital to the newly opened GTB bank account.
-Once this was completed, within 2 weeks GTB issued confirmation of the payment of share capital and our Client was required to obtain a Certificate of Capital Importation (CCI) from the Central Bank of Nigeria (CBN) which would enable the future repatriation of funds.
+The corporate bank account was approved within 2 weeks, the next week the Nigerian bank couriered the internet banking token and password to our Client in Cyprus.
+Upon receipt of the banking kit, the foreign shareholders of the Nigerian company were required to transfer 25% of the share capital to the newly opened bank account.
+Once this was completed, within 2 weeks the bank issued confirmation of the payment of share capital and our Client was required to obtain a Certificate of Capital Importation (CCI) from the Central Bank of Nigeria (CBN) which would enable the future repatriation of funds.

-To complete the engagement, Healy Consultants couriered a company kit to our client including the original certificate of incorporation, Memorandum and Articles of Association, tax registration and original share capital payment certificate from GTB.
+To complete the engagement, Healy Consultants couriered a company kit to our client including the original certificate of incorporation, Memorandum and Articles of Association, tax registration and original share capital payment certificate from the local bank.